kcrary/istari/docs/type-theory.md

 existential quantification).

-The practical impact of this is if `x` has a union type, `x` cannot be destructed if any other hypothesis or the conclusion refers to `x`.
+The practical impact of this is if `x` has a union type, `x` cannot be destructed if any other hypothesis refers to `x`.
+(This condition can be obtained by reverting hypotheses if necessary.)
 This is necessary because the destruction tactic uses the conclusion as the closed scope for eliminating the union.

 #### Guarded types